Treatments for Symptoms of HHT

 Embolization is an outpatient procedure with a high success rate for treating AVMs of the lungs and brain.
 Embolization prevents the flow of blood in the artery that supplies an AVM.

 Surgery and stereotactic radiosurgery may be used to treat brain AVMs by using techniques that precisely restrict blood flow in targeted blood vessels.

 All HHT program specialists are well-educated and aware of what HHT is and what HHT symptoms, family concerns and life complications patients must cope with.

 Since HHT is a genetic disease, a genetic counselor is available to explain to the patient exactly what that means, how DNA works and how HHT has been part of that patient’s family history.
 In addition, the genetic counselor and the multidisciplinary team of HHT experts are able to test family members that may be at risk for HHT.
-The team also works with Children’s Hospital of Wisconsin physicians to test children for HHT.
+The team also works with Children’s Wisconsin physicians to test children for HHT.